AdobeDocs/experience-manager-cloud-service.en/help/overview/what-is-new-and-different.md

 AEM as a Cloud Service now uses Continuous Integration and Continuous Delivery (CI/CD) to ensure that your projects are on the most current AEM version.

-These mean that all upgrade operations are fully automated, so do not require any interruption of service for users.
+This means that Production and Stage instances are updated to the latest AEM version without any interruption of service for users.

-Adobe proactively takes care of updating all operational instances of the service to the latest version of the AEM code base:
+>[!NOTE]
+> If the update to production environment fails, Cloud Manager will automatically rollback the stage environment.
+This is done automatically to make sure that after an update completes, both stage and production environments are at on same AEM version.

 AEM version updates are of two types:

 * **Push updates**